moj-analytical-services/splink/docs/dev_guides/new_library_comparisons_and_levels.md

 It may be that the level you want to create a shorthand for is simply a specialised version of an existing level.

-For this example, let's consider a comparison level that returns a match on two strings with a fixed [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance).
+For this example, let's consider a comparison level that returns a match on two strings within a fixed [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance).
 This is a specific example of the generic [string distance function comparison level](../comparison_level_library.html#splink.comparison_level_library.DistanceFunctionLevelBase).

 In this case we simply subclass the appropriate level, and call it's constructor, fixing whatever properties we need